-For the most part, I think these are things to consider blocking somebody.
+Mostly, I think these are things to consider blocking somebody.
 Ultimately, blocking is a personal (or brand) decision.

 I do enjoy the discussion and even debate on social media.
 I don’t mind when people disagree with me.
 But I do follow when people are rude or try to have the same argument with me repeatedly.